Jennifer Connelly: 1986–1999: Mainstream films

-Connelly gained public recognition with Jim Henson's 1986 fantasy Labyrinth with David Bowie, in which she played Sarah Williams, a teenager on a quest to rescue her brother Toby from the world of goblins.
+Connelly gained public recognition with Jim Henson's 1986 fantasy Labyrinth with David Bowie, in which she played Sarah Williams, a teenager on a quest to rescue her infant brother Toby from the world of goblins.
 Although a disappointment at the box office, the film later became a cult classic.
 The New York Times, while noting the importance of her part, panned her portrayal: "Jennifer Connelly as Sarah is unfortunately disappointing. ...
 She looks right, but she lacks conviction and seems to be reading rehearsed lines that are recited without belief in her goal or real need to accomplish it."
 In 1988, she began work as a ballet student in the Italian film Etoile which was released in 1989, and portrayed college student Gabby in Michael Hoffman's Some Girls.

 In 1990, Dennis Hopper directed The Hot Spot, in which Connelly played Gloria Harper, a woman being blackmailed.
-The film was a box office failure but Connelly was praised.
-Stephen Schaefer wrote for USA Today, "Anyone looking for proof that little girls do grow up fast in the movies should take a gander at curvaceous Jennifer Connelly [...] in The Hot Spot.
-Not yet 20, Connelly has neatly managed the transition from child actress to ingenue".
-During an interview with Shaeffer, Connelly commented on her first nude scene: "The nudity was hard for me and something I thought about...but it's not in a sleazy context".
+The film was a box-office failure but Connelly was praised.
+Stephen Schaefer wrote for USA Today, "Not yet 20, Connelly has neatly managed the transition from child actress to ingenue".
+During an interview with Schaefer, Connelly commented on her first nude scene: "The nudity was hard for me and something I thought about...but it's not in a sleazy context".
 In the same year, director Garry Marshall considered her for the role of Vivian Ward in Pretty Woman, but ultimately felt that she was too young for the part.

 Connelly's next film was the 1991 romantic comedy Career Opportunities, starring alongside Frank Whaley.
 People criticized the film for exploiting Connelly's body; the marketing included a life-size cardboard cutout showing Whaley watching Connelly ride a mechanical horse, with the caption "He's about to have the ride of his life".
 In an interview with Rolling Stone, Connelly said that a Yale professor brought it to her attention and "... that wasn't something I felt all that comfortable about".
 The big-budget Disney film The Rocketeer (1991) followed later that year, but failed to ignite her career.
 She played Jenny Blake, a Disney dilution of what was in the original work a Bettie Page persona, here the aspiring actress girlfriend of stunt pilot Cliff, "the Rocketeer".
 New York characterized the film as "pallid" but said of her performance, "Connelly is properly cast; she has the moist, full-to-the-cheek-bones sensuality of the Hollywood starlets of that period, but she's a little straight".
 She appeared alongside Jason Priestley in the Roy Orbison music video for "I Drove All Night" the following year, directed by Peter Care.